The Most Popular Black Actresses In The Industry Aren't Impressed With Hollywood

 Advertisement

-“I feel like I’m a part of a group — I feel a sisterhood,” Oscar-winner Davis told the Times.
+“I feel like I’m a part of a group — I feel a sisterhood,” Oscar-winner Davis told T Magazine.
 “At the end of the day, I don’t think you can get anywhere without connection, especially in a business that we keep criticizing as being deprived of Black narratives.”

 The complaints about many of the roles written for Black women run in the same vein: they're rooted in trauma or lean too heavily on stereotypes about Black femininity.
 Stories like Precious, The Color Purple, and For Colored Girls are important — the pain of misogynoir deserves to be told — but that can't be all we see.